-Nature of the benefits provided by the Scheme
+The nature of benefits provided by the Fund are:

-Some former PS members have transferred to Gold State Super ('GSS').
+- (i) Pension Scheme The employer-financed benefit is a pension benefit payable on retirement, death or invalidity, or a lump sum benefit on resignation; and - (ii) Gold State Super (transferred benefits) Some former Pension Scheme members have transferred to Gold State Super.
 In respect of their transferred benefit the members receive a lump sum benefit at retirement, death or invalidity which is related to their salary during their employment and indexed during any deferral period after leaving public sector employment.